nikramakrishnan/freetype-site/docs/ft2-base_interface.md

   }
 ```

 Be aware that character codes can have values up to 0xFFFFFFFF; this might happen for non-Unicode or malformed cmaps.
-However, even with regular Unicode encoding, so-called &lsquo;last resort fonts&rsquo; (using SFNT cmap format 13, see function <a href="../ft2-truetype_tables/#ft_get_cmap_format">FT_Get_CMap_Format</a>) normally have entries for all Unicode characters up to 0x1FFFFF, which can cause &#42;a lot&#42; of iterations.
+However, even with regular Unicode encoding, so-called &lsquo;last resort fonts&rsquo; (using SFNT cmap format 13, see function <a href="../ft2-truetype_tables/#ft_get_cmap_format">FT_Get_CMap_Format</a>) normally have entries for all Unicode characters up to 0x1FFFFF, which can cause *a lot* of iterations.

-Note that &lsquo;&#42;agindex&rsquo; is set to&nbsp;0 if the charmap is empty.
+Note that &lsquo;*agindex&rsquo; is set to&nbsp;0 if the charmap is empty.
 The result itself can be&nbsp;0 in two cases: if the charmap is empty or if the value&nbsp;0 is the first valid character code.

 <hr>